-At FIU, I teach the CPO 2002 (Introduction to Comparative Politics) and the CPO 4303 (Politics of South America) courses at the undergraduate level.
-Previously, I worked as teaching assistants for courses on politics of Latin America, the Middle East, the United States, and Russia.
+During my time at FIU, I had taught Introduction to Comparative Politics, Politics of Latin America, Politics of South America, and first-year-writing courses at the undergraduate level.
+I also worked as teaching assistants for courses on the Politics of Latin America, the Middle East, the United States, and Russia.
 Based on faculty nominations, I won the Best Political Science Teaching Assistant Award in 2017.